-The school Library is available to all students from 8.00am until 3.15pm Monday to Friday.
-The Homework Centre operates in the school library Tuesday, Wednesday and Thursday afternoons from 3pm - 5pm.
-The Library provides books and magazines to read for pleasure and general interest, as well as, books, encyclopedias, magazines and pamphlets to support your studies.
+The school library is available to all students from 8.00am until 3.15pm Monday to Friday.
+The Homework Centre operates in the school library Tuesday, Wednesday and Thursday afternoons from 3.15pm - 4.15 pm.
+The Library provides books and magazines to read for pleasure and general interest, as well as encyclopedias, magazines and pamphlets to support your studies.
 There are a number of computers available for student use.
 The Library has the facility to provide internet usage for students using their DoE student log-in.

 Students must have their ID card in order to borrow books.
 Senior students may borrow up to six books per cycle.
 Videos/DVDs may be borrowed overnight by senior students.
-One photocopier is located in the library. photocopying is 10 cents per copy Back and White and 50 cents for colour.
+One photocopier is located in the library.
+There is a charge for photocopying.
 Students must go to the library counter to place money on their ID cards to photocopy or print.